 Regardless of the pathogen, disease symptoms are similar.
 Buds and young fronds show black lesions, and young leaves wilt.
 A firm rot of the bud occurs.
 Over time, this area may become slimy later due to secondary invaders.
 Older fronds may remain green for several months and are the last to die.
 Eventually, only the trunk remains.

 Prevention & Treatment: Avoid overhead irrigation when possible.
 Once infection occurs, plant recovery is unlikely.
 In general, infected palms should be removed and destroyed promptly to reduce disease spread.

-Preventative fungicides such as copper hydroxide or copper salts of fatty acids can be used on plants exposed to the disease (see Table 1 for specific products).
+Preventative fungicides can be used on plants exposed to the disease (see Table 1 for specific products).
 Apply at intervals sufficient to protect new developing tissue.
 Apply all fungicides at rates and spray intervals according to directions on the label.

 Palms frequently suffer from improper mineral nutrition in the landscape.
 The most common nutritional deficiencies of palms are nitrogen (N), potassium (K), magnesium (Mg) and manganese (Mn).
 Other essential nutrients such as boron (B), calcium (Ca), copper (Cu) and zinc (Zn) are occasionally found to be deficient if they are not present in the fertilizers applied, but these deficiencies are not very common in the landscape.

 Nutrient deficiencies can be caused by insufficient nutrients in the soil, a nutrient imbalance, poor soil aeration, a high soil pH and an excessive planting depth.